How Specific is Your “Own Occupation”?

 As the District Court found in its decision, Simon “was no ordinary lawyer.”
 He was able to establish that his national environmental law practice required extensive travel by air and automobile, including carrying heavy files.
 Simon spent most of his time outside of the office developing a client base, litigating, lecturing on environmental law, and serving on a government commission.

 Most of Simon’s practice was originating clients for the firm rather than performing extensive legal work on each case.
 During his disability period, his bonuses from the firm actually increased—from his fee sharing for bringing in new clients.
 Thus his bonuses reflected past rather than present efforts.
 Though the insurer pointed to Simon’s increasing compensation as evidence of his ability to practice law, it failed to investigate the nature of that compensation.

 The court found that Prudential failed to consider the functional requirements of Simon’s particular work activities.
 It held that all of the factors weighed in favor of concluding that Prudential’s termination of benefits was arbitrary and capricious.
-John Simon had his benefits reinstated.
+John Simon had his disability benefits reinstated.

 This case is an excellent example of how important it is to ensure that a disability claim is properly presented to the insurance company.
-All too often, insurers attempt to misclassify insureds’ occupations as to scope or type of duties.
-It may be necessary, as it was in this case, to litigate to force the insurer to recognize its obligations under the policy.
+All too often, disability insurers attempt to misclassify insureds’ occupations as to scope or type of duties.
+It may be necessary, as it was in this case, to litigate to force the insurer to recognize its obligations under the disability insurance policy.
 Thus, if you are filing a disability insurance claim, it is important to consult with an experienced disability insurance attorney.